Gauss sums and the maximum cliques in generalized Paley graphs of square order: Abstract

 \section{Abstract}

 Let $GP(q,d)$ be the $d$-Paley graph defined on the finite field $\mathbb{F}_q$.
 It is notoriously difficult to improve the trivial upper bound $\sqrt{q}$ on the clique number of $GP(q,d)$.
-In this paper, we investigate the connection between Gauss sums over a finite field and maximum cliques of their corresponding generalized Paley graphs.
-In particular, we show that the trivial upper bound on the clique number of $GP(q,d)$ attains if and only $d \mid (\sqrt{q}+1)$, which strengthens the previous related results by Broere-D\"oman-Ridley and Schneider-Silva, as well as improves the trivial upper bound on the clique number of $GP(q,d)$ when $d \nmid (\sqrt{q}+1)$.
+In this paper, we investigate the connection between Gauss sums over a finite field and the maximum cliques of their corresponding generalized Paley graphs.
+We show that the trivial upper bound on the clique number of $GP(q,d)$ is tight if and only if $d \mid (\sqrt{q}+1)$, which strengthens the previous related results by Broere-D\"oman-Ridley and Schneider-Silva.
+We also obtain a new simple proof of Stickelberger's theorem on evaluating semi-primitive Gauss sums.